 Phase Three: Don’t ignore your paperwork

 Failure to keep on top of your bookkeeping can result in sheer panic when tax inspectors show up to audit your business.
 The process can be daunting, but like most chores, little and often is the key.
-Check out our Bookkeeping Guide for top timesaving tips, or our Business Expenses Guide to find out what you can legitimately claim as a business expense.
+Check out our Bookkeeping article for top timesaving tips.
 Spoiler: cash in hand isn’t a term HMRC are keen on, and you’ll have a bit of a job convincing them that a dressing gown is wholly and exclusively for work purposes.

 Phase Four: Surround yourself with the right people

 “You are the average of the five people you spend the most time with.”
 Not our words, the words of American entrepreneur Jim Rohn.

 Ask yourself who your five (or as the Americans say – “faahhhhve”) are.
 How happy, ambitious, and successful are they, and how does this rub off on you?

 Hey, if you want to spend your time exclusively fraternising with a vaguely disturbed, ‘Tommy Hilfinger’-wearing petrol station attendant, that’s up to you.
 But your creative juices aren’t going to flow with quite as much vigour as if you attend networking events, join relevant LinkedIn groups and enter business partnerships with optimistic, knowledgeable and motivated movers and shakers.